Cwantic/Documentation/Structure/Elements/Restraint.md

 ![Image](../../Images/Restraint20.jpg)

-The resulting anchor plate is rotated to correspond to actual beam's X-axis !
+The resulting anchor plate is rotated to correspond to the actual X-axis of the beam !
 The plate is perfectly represented with its thickness and bolts.
 The grouting is represented under the plate with its thickness.
 The concrete is represented with its dimensions and dashed lines and crosses on virtual edges.

 ## 2.1 Plate definition